Peace-Igwe/Sales-Dashboard/README.md

 ## ✨ Key Insights

-- 🔥 A mid-range product—not in the top 10 by volume or revenue—drove the **highest profit margin**, signaling a powerful bundling opportunity.
+- 🔥 A mid-range product, not in the top 10 by volume or revenue drove the **highest profit margin**, signaling a powerful bundling opportunity.
 - 🧊 Some warehouses had high capacity usage with **low stock turnover**, indicating inventory risk.
 - 🧑‍🤝‍🧑 Customers with mid-range loyalty scores contributed disproportionately to sales, revealing untapped retention strategies.